8:25 Registration and Continental Breakfast

 Click here for more information about Sarah.

-John William Gibson is an associate at Smith Anderson in Raleigh.
+John W. Gibson is an attorney at Smith Anderson in Raleigh.
+He is a member of the firm's Health Care group.
 He focuses his practice on advising health care providers and vendors.
-His experience includes devising strategies for clients in a variety of regulatory matters, including corporate compliance, contract negotiations, and privacy and security issues.
-He also advises health care providers and general corporate clients on commercial contracts, business formation, and corporate transactions.
+He advises clients on value-based care, mergers and acquisitions, regulatory compliance, contract negotiations, privacy and security issues and private equity matters.

 John is experienced in federal and state health care statutes and regulations including HIPAA, HITECH, Stark Law, Anti-Kickback Statute, False Claims Act, Information Blocking Rule, the No Surprises Act and other privacy laws.